For Using DooDoo Voodoo

 area; just a bit of yellowing due to wicking from our subfloor.
 The other

-option is to do a subsurface extraction with a Water Claw, which is like running
+option is to do a subsurface extraction with one of our tools, which is like running

 After you've finished with your carpet cleaning machine, be sure to flush it out with clean